konrad-jamrozik/droidmate/BUILDING.md

 * `gradlew build` (on Unix systems always add `./` i.e. in this case run `./gradlew build`)

 If the last step finished with `BUILD SUCCESSFUL` you successfully built DroidMate and successfully ran all regression tests that do not require an Android device.

-## Testing DroidMate with Android device ##

-After your build passes, you should setup an Android device and run tests requiring it.

-* Setup an Android device, as described in the [official doc](http://developer.android.com/training/basics/firstapp/running-app.html#RealDevice).
-To see which Android devices DroidMate supports, consult the device compatibility section below.
-* If using a physical device (as opposed to emulator), ensure the "settings" app is on the main home screen on the device.
-You can drag & drop it from the apps list.
-If you omit this step, DroidMate will not be able to ensure WiFi is enabled before each app restart during exploration.
-It will work, but will issue a warning to logcat.
-* Run DroidMate tests requiring device as described in the section below.

 ## Daily building and testing ##